jpeterbaker/maxfield/README.md

         if you later use this for the input file, the same plan will be produced with the number of agents you specify (default: "lastPlan.pkl")

+# Warranty

+No promises.
+In a future update, I will put license information and legalese here.

 # Notes

 The space of possible max-field plans is large.
-Rather than trying every possibility, this program randomly tries some plans and presents you with one that doesn't require you to obtain too many more keys.
+Rather than trying every possibility, this program randomly tries some plans and presents you with one.

-If you don't like the plan you got, run it again.
-You'll probably get a different plan.

 [0]: https://www.youtube.com/watch?v=priezq6Dm4Y
 [1]: https://www.enthought.com/downloads/